jerryola1/retro-maths/README.md

 ## Deployment

-This project can be easily deployed on Vercel.
+This project is deployed on Vercel.
+You can view the live version at [retro-maths.vercel.app](https://retro-maths.vercel.app).

 For other deployment options, refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment).

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome and appreciated!
+Here's how you can contribute:

+1. Fork the repository
+2. Create your feature branch: `git checkout -b feature/AmazingFeature`
+3. Commit your changes: `git commit -m 'Add some AmazingFeature'`
+4. Push to the branch: `git push origin feature/AmazingFeature`
+5. Open a pull request

+Please make sure to update tests as appropriate and adhere to the existing coding style.

 ## License

 This project is open source and available under the [MIT License](LICENSE).

+## Questions or Suggestions?

+Feel free to open an issue or contact the repository owner if you have any questions or suggestions to improve the game.